Former Tauranga high school student rewarded Cambridge University scholarship - NZ Herald

 Valued at £35,000 (NZ$68,595) per year, the scholarship will contribute to Adams' university and college fees, and living costs while studying.

-The scholarship is open to Year 13 secondary school students who have attended a secondary school in New Zealand and are New Zealand citizens or have permanent president status.
+The scholarship is open to Year 13 secondary school students who have attended a secondary school in New Zealand and are New Zealand citizens or have permanent resident status.

 In addition to this scholarship, Universities New Zealand dishes out around 40 other undergraduate and postgraduate scholarships each year.